darkmatter/vanity-address-generator/README.md

 ## Performance

 The generator uses all available CPU cores by default and can process hundreds of thousands of addresses per second on modern hardware.
-By checking 10 addresses per mnemonic (default), you effectively 10x your search efficiency.

 The actual time to find a match depends on the pattern length: